Guitar Strings Guide

 Most guitarists refer to a string pack by the thinnest string.
 The Regular Slinky pack above would commonly be referred to as a "set of 10s".
 "10s" are probably the most common string gauges you'll find on a guitar.
 However, referring to a string set by a single number can sometimes be misleading.
 A set of 10s commonly has a 46 as the thickest string, but that isn't always the case.
-To be extra clear, you can refer to the string set using the thinnest and thickest strings.
+To be extra clear, you should refer to the string set using the thinnest and thickest strings.
 Using this method, the Regular Slinky pack above would be referred to as 10-46.

-There lighter gauges than 9s and heavier gauges than 11s.
+There are lighter gauges than 9s and heavier gauges than 11s.
 It all depends on what you're looking for.
-Stevie Ray Vaughan played set of 13s - a ridiculously heavy gauge which requires extremely strong fingers.
+Stevie Ray Vaughan played with a set of 13s - a ridiculously heavy gauge which requires extremely strong fingers.
 Jimmy Page of Led Zepplin famously played 8s - a super light gauge that requires a very deft touch.
 You'll even come across strings that are a combination of heavy and light gauges.
 The D'addario Light Top/Heavy Bottom string pack has heavier bass strings and standard gauge treble strings.
 This combination is great for guitarists who want a heavier sound while playing power chords and rhythms, but still want to solo easily.

 In the majority of string sets, the 3 lightest gauge strings are plain, also known as unwound.
 The heavier strings are wound.
 A plain or unwound string is simply a length of wire, commonly steel.
 A wound string is made up of two parts: a core and a winding.

 The core is the heart of a wound string.
 Round cores were standard for many years, but have become less and less popular after the invention of the hexagonal core.
-Hexagonal cores, or 'hexcores', have become more and more common because of their numerous advantages.
+Hexagonal cores, or 'hex cores', have become more and more common because of their numerous advantages.

 Strings with round cores have a warmer tone than hexcores.
 Round cores also tend to be easier to bend, which also means they're more prone to breaking and going out of tune.
-Hexcore strings are brighter and clearer thanks to their lower weight, but are more stable and less prone to breaking because of their slightly increased stiffness.
-The majority of strings you'll find today are hexcore.
+Hexcore strings are brighter and clearer thanks to their lower weight, but are more stable and less prone to breaking because of their increased stiffness.
+The majority of strings you'll find today are hex core.
 You can still buy round core strings from brands like DR and GHS, but their most common use today is in bass guitar strings.